-Renewal notices are mailed annually on April 15.
+Renewal notices are emailed annually on April 15.
 All licenses shall be renewed annually by June 30, to avoid delinquent renewal fees.
 Initial licenses issued during the last quarter of the fiscal year (April, May, and June), will not be required to renew during that fiscal year.

-A small percentage of our licensees will be audited each year.
+A percentage of licensees will be audited each year.
 Audits are randomly selected and will be notified by certified mail.
 Licensees who are audited are required to show proof of their continuing education hours obtained from July 1 through June 30 for that fiscal year.

 Inactive status is available to anyone who has not worked in the field of Speech-Language Pathology and/or Audiology for the fiscal year (July 1 through June 30).
 For example, if you have worked one hour, you are not eligible to claim Inactive Status.
 Inactive Status is an option where you can keep your license current, but you are simply retiring your continuing education for the year.

 If you wish to claim inactive status for the year, you must complete a Renewal Application, submit the renewal fee, and complete the Inactive Status Affidavit on the back of the Continuing Education Report Form.